consindo/jono.nz/source/_posts/transit-part1.md

 - `POST /import-complete` - Used internally from the worker - tells master that an import has completed so it can update the database and run any callbacks.

 ## Server-Worker & Server-Static Public API
 This is the public API.
-I want to get this section auto-generated, so I’ll leave this for now.
+You can generate them with `npm run document` or just head to <https://getwaka.com/docs/index.html>.

 ## SQL Migrations
 Because we create the database from scratch every time a new worker is created, we don’t have to worry about migrations!
 Simply delete the worker and try again if you’re having any issues.
 The SQL files which create the tables and stored procedures are located in `/server-worker/db/procs`